 - Clear sheet paper protectors.
 (DO NOT skimp on these!
 I made that mistake and got the cheap “Economy” style.
 They were really thin which made them easy to rip when wrote on.
 Also, they did not erase well.)

 - FREE Printable Template or Plain Paper.
-(Sign up for your FREE printable at the bottom of this post!)
+(Sign up for your FREE printable below)